farahsedd/secure-authentication-project/Part 3/kerberos.md

 #Authentification avec Kerberos

 ### Kerberos Overview
 Kerberos is a network authentication protocol that enables secure communication by verifying the identities of users and services using symmetric key cryptography.
 It relies on a trusted Key Distribution Center (KDC) to issue tickets for authentication, preventing unauthorized access and eavesdropping in networked environments.
 In the authentication process, a user requests a service, the authentication server verifies the user's identity and issues a Ticket-Granting Ticket (TGT).
-The user then obtains a service ticket from the TGS using the TGT and finally gains access to the desired service by presenting the service ticket.

-### Server Configuration
+### Steps

 #### step 1 : configure hostname
 ```shell